Graphical Analysis In Exercises 17–20, match the alternative hypo... | Channels for Pearson+

 1

-Step 1: Understand the alternative hypothesis (Ha: μ < 3).
-This indicates that the mean μ is less than 3, which corresponds to a left-tailed test.
-The graph should show shading to the left of 3.
+Step 1: Understand the alternative hypothesis (Ha).
+The alternative hypothesis states that the population mean (μ) is not equal to 3, which is written as Ha: μ ≠ 3.
+This indicates a two-tailed test where we are testing for any deviation from μ = 3.

-Step 2: Match the alternative hypothesis with the correct graph.
-Among the provided graphs, the one that shows shading to the left of 3 is graph b.
+Step 2: Match the alternative hypothesis with its graph.
+The graph corresponding to Ha: μ ≠ 3 will show rejection regions on both sides of μ = 3, indicating that values significantly less than or greater than 3 are part of the rejection region.
+Based on the provided images, the graph with rejection regions on both sides of μ = 3 is the second image.

 Step 3: State the null hypothesis (H0).
-The null hypothesis is the complement of the alternative hypothesis.
-For Ha: μ < 3, the null hypothesis is H0: μ ≥ 3.
+The null hypothesis is the complement of the alternative hypothesis and states that the population mean is equal to 3, written as H0: μ = 3.

 Step 4: Sketch the graph for the null hypothesis.
-The graph for H0: μ ≥ 3 should show shading to the right of 3, including the point at 3.
+The graph for H0: μ = 3 will have no rejection regions, and the entire area will be centered around μ = 3, indicating that we assume μ = 3 unless evidence suggests otherwise.

-Step 5: Verify the interpretation of the graphs and hypotheses.
-Ensure that the alternative hypothesis graph (b) and the null hypothesis graph are consistent with the problem statement.
+Step 5: Review the graphs and ensure proper interpretation.
+Confirm that the graph for Ha: μ ≠ 3 has rejection regions on both sides of μ = 3, while the graph for H0: μ = 3 has no rejection regions and is centered around μ = 3.

 Verified video answer for a similar problem: